konsulting/porter/README.md

 A [Docker](https://www.docker.com) based multi-site setup for local development.
 Inspired by [Laravel Valet](https://github.com/laravel/valet) & [Homestead](https://github.com/laravel/homestead) and [Shipping Docker's Vessel](https://github.com/shipping-docker/vessel), [Shipping Docker](https://serversforhackers.com/shipping-docker) and [Docker For Developers](https://bitpress.io/docker-for-php-developers/).

-We're still learning Docker, and open to improvements to this set up and we're 'dog-fooding' it as we go. **Porter is currently in Alpha state**, we're refining as we move along.
+We're still learning Docker, and open to improvements to this set up and we're 'dog-fooding' it as we go. **Porter is currently in Beta state**, we're refining as we move along.

 Our aim is to use this for day-to-day development with simple, portable usage.
 We use Macs for our development, but given the portable nature of Docker we'd like to enable this offering to allow usage across each of MacOS, Linux and Windows.

-Porter is developed using [Laravel-Zero](https://laravel-zero.com/).
+Porter is developed using [Laravel Zero](https://laravel-zero.com/).

 Contributions are welcome.
 We are a small company, so please be patient if your question or pull request needs to wait a little.